OracleMichael/blogposts/ChangeDelimiter/README.md

 Doe, John##The "Big" Bopper##0
 // new data
-"Doe, John","The ""Big"" Bopper","0"   // replacing each original double quote with two "Doe, John","The \"Big\" Bopper","0"   // replacing each original double quote with an escaped double quote
+"Doe, John","The ""Big"" Bopper","0"   // replacing each original double quote with two "Doe, John","The \"Big\" Bopper","0"   // replacing each original double quote with backslash double quote
 ```
 To accomplish either of the above, you would need to replace all double quotation with one of the above replacement quotation strings, then apply the transformation in the previous section on handling files with a replacement column delimiter.